- Now, like Tesla, electric only

 The 2018 Smart Fortwo Electric Drive Coupe in Pure trim starts just below $25,000, including delivery, and the top-line Cabriolet can surpass $30,000.
 All Smart buyers are eligible for a $7,500 federal income-tax credit, a $2,500 purchase rebate in California, and various other state, local, and corporate incentives, all of which bring down the effective price considerably.
 Still, the Smart remains basic compared to electric cars only slightly above that price range, so we rated it at 4 out of 10 points for features, docking a point for its subpar infotainment and smartphone integration.
 (Read more about how we rate cars.)

 All Smarts come with automatic climate control, power windows, cruise control, LED running lights, a multifunction steering wheel, and Bluetooth streaming.
 The base Pure trim level can be pegged by its 15-inch steel wheels, covered in silver plastic hubcaps.
-The Passion trim is meant to be modern and stylish, Smart says, with its two-tone interiors—black with grey, white, or orange—plus a leather-wrapped steering wheel, heated and powered door mirrors, and a retractable cargo cover.
+The Passion trim is meant to be modern and stylish, Smart says, with its two-tone interiors—black with gray, white, or orange—plus a leather-wrapped steering wheel, heated and powered door mirrors, and a retractable cargo cover.

 The Prime is elegant and classic, adding silver trim and grille, gray accent stitching on its black leather seats, and leather wrappings for both the steering wheel and gear knob.
 It gets more standard equipment, too, including a panoramic roof, exterior LED lighting, fog lights, heated seats, and a rain sensor.